All Episodes

 What about the timeline?

-In the first place, he wasn't involved by the time they got the first warrant.
+He wasn't involved by the time they got the first warrant.

 That's unbelievable.

-Well, wasn't he the guy that was arguing in fact that they were verified and signing off on this, going to the Pfizer court to be used in part?
+Well, wasn't he the guy that was arguing, in fact, that they were verified and signing off on this, going to the Pfizer court to be used in part?

 And you sign that under penalty of perjury.